Phase control of transmission and reflection in a sample of duplicated two-level systems driven by a stationary control field: Results and discussion

-In Fig. \ref{Fig4} are plotted (a) the (normalized) backward and forward-propagating control field intensities $\left|\frac{\Omega_{\pi}^{\pm}\left(y\right)}{\Gamma_{d}}\right|^{2}$ and (b) phases $\varphi_{\pi}^{\pm}$, respectively, as functions of the (normalized) position $\nicefrac{y}{L}$, for the set of parameters $\Delta_{0}=0$, $\alpha_{0}L=0.3$, $\nicefrac{\Omega_{\pi}^{+}\left(0\right)}{\Gamma_{d}}=0.4$, $\nicefrac{\Omega_{\pi}^{-}\left(L\right)}{\Gamma_{d}}=0.16$.
-Forward-propagating field intensity is attenuated by $37.5\%$ along its propagation, from the input value $0.16$ at the entrance to approximately $0.1$ at the exit of the sample, while the backward-propagating control field intensity is reduced by $22\%$, from the input value $0.0256$ at the exit to $0.02$ at the entrance.
-The phases accumulated along propagation are small in all cases.
-This can be understood from Eqs.(\ref{MaxwellControl+2Fields},\ref{MaxwellControl-2Fields}).
-At low optical depth, the dominant contribution due to the diagonal terms involves the $\overline{c}_{0}$ coefficient which is real at resonance.
+In Fig. \ref{Fig4} we plotted the (normalized) backward and forward-propagating control field intensities $\left|\frac{\Omega_{\pi}^{\pm}\left(y\right)}{\Gamma_{d}}\right|^{2}$ as functions of the (normalized) position $\frac{y}{L}$, for the set of parameters $\Delta_{0}=0$, $\alpha_{0}L=0.3$, $\frac{\Omega_{\pi}^{+}\left(0\right)}{\Gamma_{d}}=0.4$, $\frac{\Omega_{\pi}^{-}\left(L\right)}{\Gamma_{d}}=0.16$.
+The intensity of the forward-propagating field is attenuated by $37.5\%$ along its propagation, from the value of $0.16$ at the input to about $0.1$ at the output of the sample, while the intensity of the backward-propagating control field is reduced by $22\%$, from the value of $0.0256$ at the output to $0.02$ at the input of the sample.
+The phases accumulated along the propagation are found to be small in all cases (of the order of $10^{-10})$.
+This can be understood from Eqs. (\ref{MaxwellControl+2Fields},\ref{MaxwellControl-2Fields}).
+At moderate optical depth, the dominant contribution due to the diagonal terms involves the $\overline{c}_{0}$ coefficient which is real at resonance.
 The control field components therefore experience pure absorption without dispersion, the accumulated phase is thus negligible.
-For the lowest-order solution of Eqs.(\ref{MaxwellProbe+2Fields},\ref{MaxwellProbe-2Fields}), namely Eqs.(\ref{Omegasigma+final},\ref{Omegasigma-final}), to hold, the condition $\left|\alpha_{0}Lc_{j}\right|\ll1$ must be checked : we find the values $0.192$, $0.005$, $0.054$ for $\left|\alpha_{0}Lc_{j=+,-,+-}\right|$, respectively, which ensures the validity of the analytical model presented in Subsec. \ref{SmallOD}, although the control field can be considered only roughly unaltered along propagation.
-This simple model captures the essential physical phenomena at work and clearly exhibits the accuracy of phase control of $R$ and $T$.
+For the lowest-order solution of Eqs. (\ref{MaxwellProbe+2Fields},\ref{MaxwellProbe-2Fields}), namely Eqs. (\ref{Omegasigma+final},\ref{Omegasigma-final}), to hold, the condition $\left|\alpha_{0}Lc_{j}\right|\ll1$ must be checked : we find the values $0.192$, $0.005$, $0.054$ for $\left|\alpha_{0}Lc_{j=+,-,+-}\right|$, respectively, which ensures the validity of the analytical model presented in Subsec. \ref{SmallOD}, although the control field can be considered only roughly unaltered along propagation.
+This simple model captures the essential physical phenomena at work and clearly demonstrates the accuracy of phase control of $R$ and $T$.